z0mbix/rolecule/README.md

-  converge    Run your configuration management tool to converge the container(s) create      Create a new container(s) to test the role in destroy     Destroy everything help        Help about any command list        List the running containers for this role/module/recipe shell       Open a shell in a container test        Create the container(s), converge them, test them, then clean up verify      Verify your containers are configured how you expect
+  converge    Run your configuration management tool to converge the container(s) create      Create a new container(s) to test the role in destroy     Destroy everything exec        Execute a command in a container help        Help about any command init        Initialise the project with a tests directory and a rolecule.yml file list        List the running containers for this role/module/recipe shell       Open a shell in a container test        Create the container(s), converge them, and test them verify      Verify your containers are configured how you expect version     Show version

 Flags:
   -d, --debug   enable debug output